Unforgettable, that's what you are

 In a world where so many of our conversations happen remotely, being human is more important than ever, and brands that bring the human touch will be the most trusted and successful.
 Being human in everything you say about you and your business will win you three winning commercial assets – transparency, empathy and trust.

-For almost 25 years, we’ve been helping businesses to communicate honestly in difficult times.
+For 30 years, we’ve been helping businesses to communicate honestly in difficult times.
 Now, more than ever, staff and customers demand truth and transparency.
 How you work, how you make money, how you pay your team… These days there’s no room for wool-pulling – you’ll get nabbed.
 Honest, open, human content shows that you’ve got nothing to hide, you’re approachable and you’re ready to talk business.

 Truth to tell